esp8266/Arduino/doc/reference.rst

     }

   One will notice that in the network to serial direction, data are transfered byte by byte while data are available.
-On the other direction, a temporary buffer is created on stack, filled with available serial data, then transfered to network.
+In the other direction, a temporary buffer is created on stack, filled with available serial data, then transfered to network.